hshadab/verifiable-agentkit/README.md

 Agent: ✅ Generating privacy-preserving location proof...
 ```

-This is the **ChatGPT moment for zero-knowledge proofs** - making advanced cryptography accessible to everyone through the power of natural language AI.
+This makes advanced cryptography accessible to everyone through the power of natural language AI.

 ## 🌟 Why This Matters

-Zero-knowledge proofs are the future of privacy-preserving computation, but they've been locked away behind complex mathematics and specialized languages.
+Zero-knowledge proofs are the future of privacy-preserving verifiable computation, but they've been locked away behind complex mathematics and specialized languages.
 The Novanet ZKP Agent Kit breaks down these barriers by:

 1. **Speaking Human** - Interact with ZK proofs using plain English
 2. **Thinking Like a Developer** - Understands intent and context